Least Squares Estimation For Hierarchical Data: Introduction

-We assume these conditions hold throughout the paper with the exception of Assumption \ref{assump:normality}, which is only needed to prove that our proposed method provides exact inference.
+We assume these conditions hold throughout the paper with the exception of Assumption \ref{assump:normality}, which is only needed to prove that our proposed method provides exact inference in finite samples.
 Assumption \ref{assump:spine_struct} can be understood as the requirement that the dataset be in a hierarchical format.
 Note that spines that do not have $L$ edges between the root and each leaf vertex can still be used in this framework after adding vertices between each leaf and its parent vertex, so this assumption is primarily for notational convenience.
-The added vertices will not impact the final estimates as long as their $\var(\ub(g))$ is defined as a diagonal matrix with diagonal entries being $\infty.$
+The added vertices will not impact the final estimates as long as their $\var(\ub(v))$ is defined as a diagonal matrix with diagonal entries equal to infinity.

 Assumptions \ref{assump:srank} and \ref{assump:u_iid} are standard in work related to linear regressions, since they are a variant of the assumptions required for the Aitken's Theorem, which is closely related to the Gauss-Markov Theorem and is provided for completeness in Lemma \ref{lem:appendix:gauss_markov_thm} \citep{aitken1935iv}.
-Note that it is possible to prove our main result even after relaxing \ref{assump:srank} by removing the assumption that $S(g)$ is fixed for each $g\in\tree,$ and instead only assuming it is exogenous, \textit{i.e.}, using the notation introduced in Section \ref{sec:motivation}, $E(\ub | S) = 0;$ for more detail, see \citep{greene2003econometric}.
+Note that it is possible to prove our main result even after relaxing \ref{assump:srank} by removing the assumption that $S(v)$ is fixed for each $v\in\tree,$ and instead only assuming it is exogenous, \textit{i.e.}, $E(\ub | S) = 0;$ for more detail, see \citep{greene2003econometric}.